rccordell/f19tot/assignments.md

 2. Miss no more than three classes.
 3. Take no more than one information overload day during the semester.
 4. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-5. Write at least 8 "Satisfactory" lab reports over the course of the semester.
+5. Write at least eight "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete one "Satisfactory" Unessay on a schedule you will specify in your contract and present it in class on December 4.

 ### "C" Contract